d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 \left[\frac{d}{d\mathbf{x}}(\mathbf{x}^\top A \mathbf{x})\right]_k = \frac{d}{dx_k}x_ia_{ij}x_j = [(\mathbf{A} + \mathbf{A}^\top)\mathbf{x}]_k.
 $$

-Thus, we see that the $k$-th entry of the desired derivative is just the $k$-th entry of the vector on the right, and thus the two are the same.
+Thus, we see that the $k$-th entry of the desired derivative from :eqref:`mat-goal-1` is just the $k$-th entry of the vector on the right, and thus the two are the same.
 Thus yields

 $$
 \frac{d}{d\mathbf{x}}(\mathbf{x}^\top A \mathbf{x}) = (\mathbf{A} + \mathbf{A}^\top)\mathbf{x}.